tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 training variability, of the sort described above, often fail to control for the effect of similarity between training and testing conditions.
-For training tasks in which participants have numerous degrees of freedom (e.g. projectile throwing tasks where participants control the x and y velocity of the projectile), varied groups are likely to experience a wider range of the task space over the course of their training (e.g. more unique combinations of x and y velocities).
+For training tasks in which participants have numerous degrees of freedom (e.g., projectile throwing tasks where participants control the x and y velocity of the projectile), varied groups are likely to experience a wider range of the task space over the course of their training (e.g., more unique combinations of x and y velocities).
 Experimenters may attempt to account for this possibility by ensuring that the training location(s) of the varied and constant groups are an equal distance away from the eventual transfer locations, such that